mkang32/mkang32.github.io/_posts/2020-11-14-ruby-big-sur.md

 ## Some other things I tried

-1. Installing Ruby through Homebrew: didn't solve the issue.
+1. Installing Ruby through Homebrew: didn't solve the issue but I don't know if this actually and eventually helped or not.

     ```bash
     ➜  brew install ruby
     ```

-2. Installing Ruby Version Manager (rvm) and  then installing the latest version of Ruby [(ref)](https://stackoverflow .com/a/38194139/9449085): didn't update the version for some reason.
+2. Installing the latest version of Ruby [(ref)](https://stackoverflow .com/a/38194139/9449085) using rvm: didn't update the version for some reason.

     ```bash
-    ➜  curl -sSL https://raw.githubusercontent.com/rvm/rvm/master/binscripts/rvm-installer | bash -s stable
     ➜  rvm install ruby@latest
     ```

-I don't know any of these actually and eventually helped or not.